plone/volto/docs/source/client/quick-start.md

 # Quick Start

-The Javascript Plone client is a library that provides easy access to the Plone REST API from a client written in TypeScript.
+The JavaScript Plone client is a library that provides easy access to the Plone REST API from a client written in TypeScript.
 This client can be used as an alternative to directly interacting with the Plone REST API.
 It is based on the foundations that [@tanstack/query](https://tanstack.com/query/latest) lays off.
 It should be possible to use it in React/Vue/Solid/Svelte projects.